PizzaBox/imageOnSave/README.md

 5. Click Done.
 The script is ready to be used. 🎂

 ## Using the script
-To enable imageOnSave, create a empty layer called (capitalization doesn't matter):
+To enable imageOnSave, create a layer called:
 ```
 imageonsave
 ```
-You can enable/disable the script by showing/hiding the layer.
+You can toggle image saving by toggling the "imageonsave" layer visibility.
+Visible = enabled, hidden = disabled.

 ## Creating a timelapse
 The best way to create a timelapse is to import the images folder into your favourite video editing software, and exporting a video slideshow.